musicionary/hair-salon/README.md

 Create an application for a hair salon.
 The stylists at the salon work independently, so each client will only belong to a single stylist (one stylist, many clients).

+As a salon owner, I want to add clients to a stylist.

 ## Usage

 In your terminal, run 'ruby app.rb' to start the Sinatra local server and point your browser to localhost:4567